 Clifton, NJ Madonna Del Sacro Monte FeastRead More

-Madonna Del Sacro Monte Feast Sunday, May 19
+Madonna Del Sacro Monte Feast Friday, May 15th to Sunday May 17th

 The expansive grounds of the Holy Face Monastery in Clifton, N.J. offer a unique backdrop that breaks away from the typical Italian-American street festival.